Bycatch

-Additionally, the term "deliberate bycatch" is used to refer to bycatch as a source of illegal wildlife trade (IWT) in several areas throughout world.
+Additionally, the term "deliberate bycatch" is used to refer to bycatch as a source of illegal wildlife trade (IWT) in several areas throughout the world.

-There are several tools to estimate bycatch limits--the maximum number of animals that could be sustainably removed from a population impacted by bycatch.
+There are several tools to estimate bycatch limits—the maximum number of animals that could be sustainably removed from a population impacted by bycatch.

 These include the 'potential biological removal' (PBR) and the 'sustainable anthropogenic mortality in stochastic environments' (SAMSE), which incorporates stochastic factors to determine sustainable limits to bycatch and other human-caused mortality of wildlife.

 Examples

 Recreational fishing

 Given the popularity of recreational fishing throughout the world, a small local study in the US in 2013 suggested that discards may be an important unmonitored source of fish mortality.

 Shrimp trawling

 The highest rates of incidental catch of non-target species are associated with tropical shrimp trawling.
 In 1997, the Food and Agriculture Organization of the United Nations (FAO) documented the estimated bycatch and discard levels from shrimp fisheries around the world.
 They found discard rates (bycatch to catch ratios) as high as 20:1 with a world average of 5.7:1.

 Shrimp trawl fisheries catch two percent of the world total catch of all fish by weight, but produce more than one-third of the world total bycatch.
 US shrimp trawlers produce bycatch ratios between 3:1 (3 bycatch:1 shrimp) and 15:1 (15 bycatch:1 shrimp).

 Trawl nets in general, and shrimp trawls in particular, have been identified as sources of mortality for cetacean and finfish species.
 When bycatch is discarded (returned to the sea), it is often dead or dying.

 Tropical shrimp trawlers often make trips of several months without coming to port.
 A typical haul may last four hours after which the net is pulled in.
 Just before it is pulled on board the net is washed by zigzagging at full speed.
 The contents are then dumped on deck and are sorted.
 An average of 5.7:1 means that for every kilogram of shrimp there are 5.7 kg of bycatch.
 In tropical inshore waters the bycatch usually consists of small fish.
-The shrimps are frozen and stored onboard; the bycatch is discarded.
+The shrimps are frozen and stored on board; the bycatch is discarded.

 Recent sampling in the South Atlantic rock shrimp fishery found 166 species of finfish, 37 crustacean species, and 29 other species of invertebrate among the bycatch in the trawls.
 Another sampling of the same fishery over a two-year period found that rock shrimp amounted to only 10% of total catch weight.
 Iridescent swimming crab, dusky flounder, inshore lizardfish, spot, brown shrimp, longspine swimming crabs, and other bycatch made up the rest.

 Despite the use of bycatch reduction devices, the shrimp fishery in the Gulf of Mexico removes about 25–45 million red snapper annually as bycatch, nearly one-half the amount taken in recreational and commercial snapper fisheries.